Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 - Section 7.4.5: Debris and Ice

 Figure 29: Debris caught at a structure opening can result in a large reduction in hydraulic capacity.
-Further escalation without removal of debris may result in the structure plugging, which is known to perpetuate floodwaters upstream and has the potential to cause structural failure.
-We recommend that the structure be constructed at bankfull width for perennial streams, however provided clear heights are often minimums.
-Consideration should be taken to accommodate for local debris, especially when there is active beaver habitat upstream.
+Further escalation without removal of debris may result in the structure plugging, which is known to increase floodwaters upstream and has the potential to contribute to structural failure.
+Although we recommend that the structure be constructed at a span equal to bankfull width for perennial streams, provided clear heights are often minimums.
+Consideration of local debris passage is especially when there is active beaver habitat upstream.
 Furthermore, for constructability it is important that the structure provide a clear height that allows for the installation of infill material (E-stone) during construction.

 Stone Fill Slope Protection